-Wanda Półtawska, MD, born 1921, psychiatrist, Department of Psychiatry, Academy of Medicine in Kraków (em.).
-Director of Institute of Family Theology, Pontifical Academy of Theology, Kraków.
-Former prisoner of the Ravensbrück concentration camp No. 7709.
+Wanda Półtawska, MD, PhD, born 1921, psychiatrist, Professor Emerita of the Chair of Psychiatry at the Kraków Medical Academy.
+Formerly Director of the Institute of the Theology of the Family at the Kraków Pontifical Academy of Theology.
+Ravensbrück survivor, No. 7709.

 Ravensbrück concentration camp, which the German authorities used to call a Muster‑Lager (a model concentration camp), was established in 1938.
 In the autumn of that year five hundred inmates of Sachsenhausen near Oranienburg were transported to the site on Himmler’s orders to build a concentration camp for women.
 That was the order, it was to be a women’s concentration camp.

-By the spring of 1939 14 barracks had been up, waiting for the women prisoners to arrive.
+By the spring of 1939, 14 barracks had been up, waiting for the women prisoners to arrive.
 The first transport, numbering 867 inmates, came in the spring of that year, followed by a continuous influx of new transports, which meant that the camp had to be extended.
-There are no exact figures, but on the basis of extant documents it has been estimated that a total of about 92 thousand women passed through Ravensbrück, and on the day it was liberated there were about 40 thousand still in the camp.
+There are no exact figures, but on the basis of extant documents it has been estimated that a total of about 92,000 women passed through Ravensbrück, and on the day it was liberated there were about 40,000 still in the camp.

 The first transport of Polish women arrived on 29 September 1939.
-A total of 42 thousand Polish women were held in Ravensbrück.
+A total of 42,000 Polish women were held in Ravensbrück.

 Numerous communities came into being in this singular place referred to as Muster‑Lager Ravensbrück.